Australia's Big Icons

 Welcome to the World of Australian Big Icons

-Australia is famously home to over 1,075 "Big Things" – enormous sculptures and structures scattered across the continent that have become beloved landmarks and essential photo stops on any authentic Aussie road trip.
-These big Australian icons, from massive fruit to giant animals, were originally created as clever tourist attractions in the 1960s to lure travellers off the highway and into regional towns.
+Australia is famously home to over 1,075 "Big Things" – enormous sculptures and structures scattered across the continent that have become beloved emblems of Australia and essential photo stops on any authentic Aussie road trip.
+These big things in Australia, from massive fruit to giant animals, were originally created as clever tourist attractions in the 1960s to lure travellers off the highway and into regional towns.

 Today, the big Australian icons are cherished symbols that celebrate local industries, regional pride, and Australia's wonderfully quirky sense of humour.
 Whether you're planning your next adventure with Cooee Tours or hitting the open road independently, these iconic Big Things are must-see attractions that capture the spirit of regional Australia.

-Join us as we explore the most famous and fascinating big Australian icons you can discover on your journey Down Under!
+Join us as we explore the most famous and fascinating big Australian icons – your ultimate list of Aussie icons you can discover on your journey Down Under!

 1,075+